 What do you need before starting your own SMM panel?

 Before starting, you need the basic technical and business components ready.
 Without these elements, the panel may look complete but will not function properly as a selling platform.
+Before choosing a script or provider, it also helps to understand What is a SMM panel? so you know what kind of platform you are actually building.

 - A domain name that is short, clear, and brandable.